Warren Skorodenski

-Warren Skorodenski (born March 22, 1960) is a retired professional ice hockey goaltender who played for the Chicago Black Hawks and the Edmonton Oilers in the National Hockey League (NHL).
+Warren Skorodenski (born March 22, 1960) is a Canadian former professional ice hockey goaltender who played for the Chicago Black Hawks and the Edmonton Oilers in the National Hockey League (NHL).

 While playing for the New Brunswick Hawks during the 1981–82 AHL season, Skorodenski shared the Harry "Hap" Holmes Memorial Award for the American Hockey League's lowest goals against average with teammate Bob Janecyk.
 As Murray Bannerman's backup in Chicago in 1984–85, Skorodenski recorded the league's highest save percentage, at 0.903.
 He retired in 1991.